OVagamundo/Flashcard-Heroes/Code/scripts_BattleView.gd.md

 		if child is PanelContainer:
 			slots.append(child)

-	# 2. Unconditionally clear all content from every slot.
-This is the crucial step
+	# 2. Remove all children from every slot, including any pre-existing GachaBallView or other nodes.
-	#    to ensure no old or duplicate views remain before repopulating.
 	for slot in slots:
 		for content in slot.get_children():
-			content.free()
+			content.queue_free() # Use queue_free to ensure Godot cleans up after this frame

 	var uuids = data_container.get_all_uuids()